AgoraIO/agora_doc_source/en-US/markdown/rte-sdk-legacy-api/migration_3.x_to_4.x.md

 ### Integrate the SDK

 In the BETA stage, you need to integrate the SDK by manually copying SDK files.
-If you integrated the 3.x SDK by using Jitpack, take the following steps:
+If you integrated the 3.x SDK by using Jitpack or mavenCrentral, take the following steps:

 1. Remove reference to the Agora SDK by deleting the following line in the `/Gradle Scripts/build.gradle(Module: <projectname>.app)` file:
    ```